DIDSR/DICaugment/docs/source/mask_augmentation.rst

 Using Masks for Segmentation Tasks
 ==============================================

-Albumentations3D not only supports augmenting 3D images but also provides functionality to augment corresponding segmentation masks with the same set of augmentations.
+DICaugment not only supports augmenting 3D images but also provides functionality to augment corresponding segmentation masks with the same set of augmentations.

-This guide will walk you through the process of using Albumentations3D to augment 3D image masks in sync with the image transformations.
+This guide will walk you through the process of using DICaugment to augment 3D image masks in sync with the image transformations.

 1. Import the necessary modules:

     .. code-block:: python

-        import albumentations3d as A
+        import dicaugment as dca
         import nibabel as nib